War bond: United States

 Aside from movies and music, there were countless other programs held throughout the states to encourage the purchasing of war bonds.
 One such promotion that was held, at the least, in Nebraska and Montana, allowed for citizens to "get Hitler's goat," a play on the phrase "to get someone's goat" meaning to make someone angry or annoyed.
 The goat would be held up for "auction" with the money going directly towards war bonds.
 According to one source, the auctioning of "Hitler's goat" in Nebraska in 1942 raised $90,000 in War Bond sales.

 The National Service Board for Religious Objectors offered civilian bonds in the United States during World War II, primarily to members of the historic peace churches as an alternative for those who could not conscientiously buy something meant to support the war.
 These were U.S. Government Bonds not labelled as defense bonds.
 In all, 33,006 subscriptions were sold for a total value of $6,740,161, mostly to Mennonites, Brethren, and Quakers.

 Research has shown that parties to a conflict at the beginning of warfare can obtain cheap financing.
 As the conflict develops, bond yields increase but only to a certain level.
 Once a certain threshold is exceeded, there is no increase in the yield.
 The phenomenon was explained by the clientele effect, i.e., the differentiation of groups that purchase financial instruments.
 The first issuances of war bonds are mainly covered by investors seeking profit and the so-called "patriotic demand".
 As the conflict develops, the risk increases, and only patriotic demand persists.

 After World War II

 South Africa

-In the late 1970s and 1980s South Africa issued Defence Bonus Bonds in order to fund the border wars in Angola and Namibia and to fund the Defence Industry that was necessary due to sanctions.
+In the late 1970s and 1980s, South Africa issued Defence Bonus Bonds in order to fund the border wars in Angola and Namibia and to fund its defence industry.

 Iraq

-During the Iran-Iraq War, the Iraqi government started a campaign to gather warbonds, with paying them being optional, with most Iraqis opting to pay them as an act of honorablity, each war bond costed 100 dinars, they also requested Iraqis donate any extra/spare gold they had to go towards the war effort, Iraqis, by estimate, possibly raised over 700 kilos to a ton of gold to the Iraqi war effort against Iran.
+During the Iran–Iraq War, the Iraqi government started a campaign to gather war bonds.
+Each war bond cost 100 dinars.
+The government also requested Iraqis donate any extra/spare gold to the war effort; this possibly raised over 700 kilos to a ton of gold.